Electrical Injuries in Emergency Medicine

 Flash

 When heat from a nearby electrical arc causes thermal burns but current does not actually enter the body, the result is a flash burn.
-Flash burns may cover a large surface area of the body but are usually only partial thickness.
+Flash burns may cover a large amount of the body surface area (BSA) but usually are only partial-thickness injuries.

 Etiology